EmperorDan/Networking/Network types and standards.md

 A system bus creates a path for data to travel to the main memory of the computer, and then carried to the microprocessor.
 It establishes a communication pathway for the data to travel on.

 # Network design
 I'll start by creating my star network.
 A star network is where multiple devices are connected to a central point.
 I need to include multiple devices: 3 pc's, a server, a switch, a primer and an access point.
 My central point in my star network was the hub.
-I needed to be able to communicate with other devices on the network.
+I needed to be able to communicate with devices on the opposite network, aswell as the devices within a network being able to do so together.

 ![](https://i.imgur.com/vnKPN9X.png)